-The best tablet right now: iPad (2017)
+The best tablet for most people: iPad (2018)

-Money is no object: iPad Pro 10.5
+Money is no object: iPad Pro

 Vox Media has affiliate partnerships.
 These do not influence editorial content, though Vox Media may earn commissions for products purchased via affiliate links.
 For more information, see our ethics policy.